EzeOnoky/Project-Base-Learning-13/README.md

 # Project-Base-Learning-13
 ANSIBLE DYNAMIC ASSIGNMENTS (INCLUDE) AND COMMUNITY ROLES

-# Project-Base-Learning-12

-ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)

 ## PROJECT TASK

 - In this project we will introduce **dynamic assignments** by using Ansible **include** module.
 Our target is to use Ansible configuration management tool to prepare UAT environment for Tooling web solution.